hypre-space/hypredrive/docs/usrman-src/api_reference.rst

 - :cpp:func:`HYPREDRV_Initialize` - Initialize hypredrive and its underlying HYPRE runtime state.
 - :cpp:func:`HYPREDRV_Create` - Create a new hypredrive object bound to an MPI communicator.
 - :cpp:func:`HYPREDRV_SetLibraryMode` - Mark externally provided HYPRE objects as borrowed rather than owned.
+- :cpp:func:`HYPREDRV_ObjectSetName` - Attach or clear an optional display name for a specific object.
 - :cpp:func:`HYPREDRV_Destroy` - Destroy a hypredrive object and release its managed resources.
 - :cpp:func:`HYPREDRV_Finalize` - Finalize hypredrive and tear down global runtime state.
 - :cpp:func:`HYPREDRV_ErrorCodeDescribe` - Print a human-readable description for a hypredrive error code.